bvmake/Learn-C-Sharp-The-Hard-Easy-Way/notes/starting-out.md

 To the right of play arrow, you should see a drop-down list labeled "Language (hereafter referred to as "language picker"), by default "C# Expression" should be selected in the language picker.
 If it isn't, select "C# Expression" from the language picker.

-Under the little green arrow and the language picker, there is a big empty box.
+Under the play arrow and the language picker, there is a big empty box.
 This is where you will type C# code.

 Click on the big empty box, then type "1 + 1".
 Now press the play arrow.
 You should see a "Results" window pop up with the number 2 in it.
 Congratulations!
 You just wrote and executed some code!
 Well, sort of…